srishty-shri/react-game/README.md

 ## Basic Design Of the APP

-    We have a provider component which provides Player position,Goal position, total wins, last 5 player spostion state and the functions to change the state.
+    We have a provider component which provides Player position,Goal position, total wins, last 5 player position state and the functions to change the state.

     The basic 3 component of the App are
     1. Game Board